Background pattern

 • Heart failure or problems with heart valves or heart muscle.

-• Severe vomiting, diarrhea, treatment with high doses of medications that increase urine production (diuretics), or if you are on a low-sodium diet.
+• Severe vomiting, diarrhea, treatment with high doses of medications that increase urine elimination (diuretics), or if you are on a low-salt diet.

-• Elevated potassium levels in your blood.
+• High potassium levels in the blood.

 Children and adolescents

-Taking Olmesartán/Amlodipino Sandoz with other medications
+Taking Olmesartan/Amlodipine Sandoz with other medications

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication:
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medication:

 • Other blood pressure-lowering medications, as they may increase the effect of olmesartan/amlodipine.
 Your doctor may need to adjust your dose and/or take other precautions:

-• Potassium supplements, salt substitutes containing potassium, medications that increase urine production(diuretics), orheparin(to thin the blood and prevent blood clots).
-The use of these medications with olmesartan/amlodipine may elevate potassium levels in your blood.
+• Potassium supplements, salt substitutes that contain potassium, medications that increase urine elimination(diuretics), or heparin(to thin the blood and prevent blood clots).
+The use of these medications at the same time as olmesartan/amlodipine may increase potassium levels in the blood.

 • Lithium(a medication used to treat mood changes and some types of depression) used at the same time as olmesartan/amlodipine may increase its toxicity.
-If you need to take lithium, your doctor will measure your lithium levels in your blood.
+If you need to take lithium, your doctor will measure lithium levels in your blood.

 • Colesevelam hydrochloride, a medication that lowers cholesterol levels in the blood, as it may reduce the effect of olmesartan/amlodipine.
 Your doctor may advise you to take olmesartan/amlodipine at least 4 hours before colesevelam hydrochloride.

-• Certain antacids(remedies for indigestion and heartburn), as they may slightly reducethe effect of olmesartan/amlodipine.
+• Certain antacids(remedies for indigestion and heartburn), as they may slightly reduce the effect of olmesartan/amlodipine.

 • Rifampicin, erythromycin, clarithromycin(antibiotics).